jmbott/test-repo/light_sensor_setup_i2c.md

 Pin 8 - SCL  - SCL on Pi (Pin 5, GPIO 1)
 ```
 * SCL and SDA both need pull up resisters, value from 5k-10k.
 Two 7.5k resisters are currently in use.
+* Add protection capacitors from VDD to VSS, one 0.1uF ceramic and one 10uF tantalum.